kermitt2/grobid/doc/Frequently-asked-questions.md

 We think there is no issue.
 First because GROBID calls the pdfalto binary as external command line - so there is similar to chaintools/scripts (which can be Apache/MIT) with external command line calls (calling most of the time also GPL stuff on Linux).
 More precisely:

-- GROBID and pdfalto are two different programs in the sense of FSF:
+- GROBID and pdfalto are two different programs in the sense of FSF, see last paragraph [here](https://www.gnu.org/licenses/gpl-faq.en.html#MereAggregation):

 ```text
 By contrast, pipes, sockets and command-line arguments are communication mechanisms normally